MephistoSatanDevil/Game_Assistant_Scripts/README-EN.md

 - At the beginning of install, the mod will ask the user to set three hotkeys.
 Also you can set them before install by editing the ini file in the mod folder, or use component 2 to set/change the hotkeys whenever you want.

 ## WHAT IS IT
+This mod aims to complete those boring, mechanical, time-wasting (IMO) operations automatically, by scripts.
-There are three of the script: Battle AI Script, Auto Pause, and a semi-auto buffing system called "1-Key-Buffing".
+There are three part of the mod (only one main component): Battle AI Script, Auto Pause, and a semi-auto buffing system called "1-Key-Buffing".
 To use the script, you can:
 - Activate the AI mod (default hotkey is "A" to switch AI mod on/off, or click the lock button in the lower right conner of your screen).
 - Select one of your party member.